 Why?
 A tweet has a shorter shelf-life compared to a Facebook post.

 Your tweet’s life (or non-life)

-Various studies done by multiple social media experts have concluded that on average a tweet has a lifespan of 18-20 minutes.
+Various studies by multiple social media marketing tools found that on average a tweet has a lifespan of 18-20 minutes.
 Then it dies.
 Meaning it becomes irrelevant – and gets buried in the stream of tweets.

 What are some Twitter scheduling tools to use?

 > Do not go for breadth (quantity of posts); go for depth (value/usefulness of posts).
 Add value, Friend.

 > There is no such thing as a complete tool.
 List what you need first; then, find the tool that will serve you best.
 Note that, the more bells and whistles; that means the more money out of your pocket.

 Showcase your authority a pin at a time